SRI-CSL/SudokuSolver/README.md

 legal puzzle.

-You can also ask for the number of solutions, but be careful, if there are a lot (i.e. the puzzle in near to empty) then this will take time.
+You can also ask for the number of solutions, but be careful, if there are a lot (i.e. the puzzle in near to empty) then this will take time (might want to bail if the number of solutions is larger than a K?).

 ## Acknowledgments